WorkLink: Origin Groups – What Authors and Admins Need to Know

 | Author B | Group B |

-If a project’s Origin Group is Group A, Author B cannot collaborate on it unless they are also in Group A.
+If an author’s Origin Group is Group A, Author B cannot collaborate on the project unless their Origin Group value is updated to Group A.

 Moving Authors Between Groups

-When an author is moved to a different group, they lose access to projects they previously created in Create.
+When an author's Origin Group value is changed, they lose access to projects they previously authored within WorkLink Create.

 Example

-The author can no longer see the projects created in Group A in Create.
+The author can no longer see the projects created while their Origin Group was Group A in Create.

-If the author is moved back to Group A, access is restored in Create.
+If the author's Origin Group is changed back to Group A, access to projects is restored in Create.

 Visual Example